Probely/jenkins-plugin/README.md

-# Summary
+# Probely Security Scanner Jenkins Plugin
 This plugin uses [Probely](https://probely.com) to scan your web application for security vulnerabilities.

 Probely is a Web Vulnerability Scanning suite for Agile Teams.
-It provides continuous scanning of your Web Applications and lets you efficiently manage the lifecycle of the vulnerabilities found, in a sleek and intuitive web interface.
-Probely also provides tailored instructions on how to fix the vulnerabilities (including snippets of code).
-By using its API, it can be integrated into the development processes and the continuous integration tools in order to automatize security testing.
-Probely runs in the cloud as a SaaS and is targeted at companies that build online services.
+It provides continuous scanning of your Web Applications and lets you efficiently manage the lifecycle of the vulnerabilities found.
+Some of its main features are:
+ * Tests for more than 5000 vulnerabilities
+ * Authenticated scanning
+ * Tailored instructions on how to fix the vulnerabilities (including snippets of code)
+ * API for every single feature
+ * Jira and Slack integration
+ * PCI-DSS and OWASP compliance reports
+ * Designed for developers, easy to use, easy to understand.
+ * Re-test vulnerabilities, define custom headers, multiple users, CVSS score, scheduling, and more.

 # Installing the plugin
 1. Open Jenkins and click on **Manage Jenkins**